intelops/website/content/english/platform/compage.md

 image_and_content_block:
   enable: true
   blocks:
+  - enable: true
-  - subtitle: "What is Compage?"
+    subtitle: "What is Compage?"
     subtitle_color: ""
     title: "Lots of people love us, <br> and we're also."
     title_color: ""